materialsinnovation/tms-materials-informatics-workshop/OUTLINE.md

  * PyMKS

-  * General overview

-  * Step through a simple example (statistics or MKS, very high level)

-  * high level overview of PyMKS -- what problem does it solve?
+  * General overview - What problems can PyMKS solve?

-   * structure of objects
+   * Structure of objects

   * Microstructure generation tools

-  * data generation tools
+  * Data generation tools

 ### Homogenization Linkages using PyMKS (2:30 to 3:30, Ahmet)